ldallap/ldallap.github.io/_pages/climb.md

 Outside the lab, you may probably find me hanging on a wall over the many crags in Catalunya.
 Especially, you may find me in Gelida (close to Barcelona), trying to solve a range of routes that seem impossible to me right now.
-I'm not a professional; quite the opposite, I'm a newbie sport climber.
+I'm a newbie sport climber who climbs for pure pleasure and self-improvement.

 In this tab, I intend to list my achievements in the climbing world, as well as some projects that are still ongoing.